-1.8 Exchange of Information
+Exchange of Information

-The Licensing Authority will act in accordance with the provisions of the Gambling Act 2005 in its exchange of information which includes the provision that the Data Protection Act 1998 shall not be contravened.
-The Licensing Authority will have regard to any guidance issued by the Gambling Commission as well as any relevant regulations issued by the Secretary of State.
+The licensing authority will act in accordance with the provisions of the Gambling Act 2005 in its exchange of information which includes the provision that the Data Protection Act 1998 shall not be contravened.
+The licensing authority will have regard to any guidance issued by the Gambling Commission as well as any relevant regulations issued by the Secretary of State.
 In the event of protocols being established as regards information exchange with other bodies, they will be made available on the Council website.

-1.9 Enforcement and Inspections
+Enforcement and Inspections

-Gambling in the town will be regulated by the Gambling Commission and through its powers as Licensing Authority by the Council.
-As a Licensing Authority, the Council is committed to facilitating the provision of a wide range of high quality gaming venues operated in a socially responsible manner.
+Gambling in the town will be regulated by the Gambling Commission and through its powers as licensing authority by the Council.
+The licensing authority is committed to facilitating the provision of a wide range of high quality gaming venues operated in a socially responsible manner.

-Where it is considered that standards in existing venues are lacking, the premises will be encouraged to raise their standards.
-If standards are not raised to appropriate levels, the Council will consider what action to take which may involve using its powers, not renewing a licence, or even revoking one when appropriate to do so.
+Where it is considered that operational standards in existing venues are lacking, the premises will be encouraged to raise their standards.
+If standards are not raised to appropriate levels, the authority will consider what action to take which may involve using its powers, including revoking a licence where appropriate to do so.

-The main enforcement and compliance role for the Licensing Authority will be in relation to the premises licences and other permissions that it issues.
+The main enforcement and compliance role for the licensing authority will be in relation to the premises licences and other permissions that it issues.
 The Gambling Commission will be the enforcement body for operating and personal licences.
 Concerns about the manufacture, supply or repair of gaming machines will be notified to the Gambling Commission.

 Premises will be subject to appropriate risk-based enforcement on a multi-agency basis.
-The Authority's power to review premises not complying with conditions, or where complaints have been received will be used whenever necessary.
+The authority's power to review premises not complying with conditions, or where complaints have been received will be used whenever necessary.

-In carrying out its enforcement and prosecution powers, the Council will seek an appropriate response in accordance with the following criteria:
+In carrying out its enforcement and prosecution powers, the licensing authority will seek an appropriate response in accordance with the following criteria:

-- Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed, and costs identified and minimised; - Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards must be joined up and implemented fairly;
+Proportionate - regulators should only intervene when necessary.
+Remedies should be appropriate to the risk posed, and costs identified and minimised;

-- Transparent: regulators should be open, and keep regulations simple and user friendly; and - Target: regulation should be focused on the problem, and minimise side effects.
+- Accountable regulators must be able to justify decision, and be subject to public scrutiny; - Consistent rules and standards must be joined up and implemented fairly; - Transparent regulators should be open, and keep regulations simple and user friendly; and - Target regulation should be focused on the problem, and minimise side effects.

-The Licensing Authority will endeavour to avoid duplication with other regulatory regimes as far as possible.
+The licensing authority will endeavour to avoid duplication with other regulatory regimes as far as possible.